Ella, you’re a bibliotherapist – what exactly is that?

 Bibliotherapy is the art of prescribing fiction for life’s ailments.
 People come to us and tell us about their issues – be it getting married, getting divorced, having children or needing a career change – and we prescribe books to help them through life’s hurdles.
 We also talk about reading ailments, such as not being able to concentrate on reading because there are too many other distractions, or being overwhelmed by the number of books in the world.

-That’s an ailment we’re familiar with at FiveBooks, with our archive of almost 4,000 recommended books.
+That’s an ailment we’re familiar with at FiveBooks, with our archive of more than 5000 recommended books.

 It’s a common problem.
 We also look at how people can bring reading into their relationships.
 For instance we suggest reading aloud to your partner, making time to read together, or memorising passages of literature for moments of stress.